 We work exclusively with foxes rigorously selected for the exceptional quality of their skins and fur.
 Breeding farms are primarily located in Finland and Scandinavia, following the same channels and strict traceability standards as mink.

-The most widespread farmed variety.
+Blue Fox: The most widespread farmed variety.
 Its naturally dark base makes it ideal for deep, saturated dyes.
 The fur is dense, relatively short, and evenly layered.
 With lighter dyes, the darker guard hairs remain visible, creating a subtle contrast.

-A rare farmed breed with long white fur streaked with grey or black highlights.
+Shadow Fox: A rare farmed breed with long white fur streaked with grey or black highlights.
 It may also appear completely white.
 Its very light base makes it perfect for pastel shades.
 Due to its limited production, it is reserved for the most exclusive pieces.

-A farmed variety with bluish fur, long and abundant, ranging from light grey to deep black.
+Silver Fox: A farmed variety with bluish fur, long and abundant, ranging from light grey to deep black.
 A darker dorsal stripe naturally structures the silhouette.

-Native to Nordic regions, mainly Finland, it is distinguished by its natural copper hue and warm, authentic texture.
+Red Fox: Native to Nordic regions, mainly Finland, it is distinguished by its natural copper hue and warm, authentic texture.

-A wild species native to the United States and South America.
+Grey Fox: A wild species native to the United States and South America.
 Its fur features short, flat hairs—grey at the center and orange along the flanks.
 Often used as an inner lining, it has a strong, masculine character.
+The Argentine Grey Fox is subject to CITES regulations (Convention on International Trade in Endangered Species).

 Blue Frost: A cross between Blue Fox (body) and Silver Fox (neck).
 Shorter hair with a grey base that dyes easily.